cterdam/dotfiles/README.md

   - Install [Golang](GOLANG). vim-hexokinase and other useful things run on it.
+  - Install [autopep8](PEP8) with `sudo pip3 install --upgrade autopep8`.
+The
+    COC module needs it for python formatting.
 - Install tmux with `brew install tmux`.
   - When it's done, install [Tmux Plugin Manager](TPM).
 Don't worry about installing actual plugins for now: `cterdam.tmux.conf` will take care of it.